joshw4288/joshw4288.github.io/_posts/2024-01-22-grad_rate_predictions.md

 image: "/posts/plot.png"
 tags: [R, GLM, Predict]
 ---

-**Note that this is a hypothetical project that is based on a real-world project I completed in my role as a research scientist.**
+**In this project, I project future college graduation rates for a college in Texas.
+Note that this is a hypothetical project that is based on a real-world project I completed in my role as a research scientist.**

 # Context and Base Model